sae220/hoc2022-md/poc1b.md

 # Mob Weight

 ## Step 1
-Make the scale add up to 10 lbs TEST
+Make the scale add up to 10 lbs

 Use ``||hoc22.summonWeight <mob>||``